-Scotland.
+The annals of Scottish history reveal that Doleys was first used as a name by ancestors of the Pictish tribe of ancient Scotland.
 The Doleys family lived in a place named Dallas in Moray, near the royal burgh of Forres.
 The place name Dallas comes from the Gaelic dail or "meadow," and fas or "dwelling."
 Another source claims "this place takes its name from the two Gaelic words dale, a vale or plain, and uis, contracted from uisge, water."
-CITATION[CLOSE]

 Early Origins of the Doleys family

 The surname Doleys was first found in Moray.
 "The first of the family was Willelmus de Rypeley, an Englishman, who obtained a grant or confirmation of the lands of Dolays Mykel from William the Lion.
 Archebaldus de Doleys appears as juror on an inquisition on the lands of Mefth in 1262."
 Sir William de Doleys, knight, was living in 1286; and in 1367 appears John de Dolais, Thane of Cromdale.

 Early History of the Doleys family

 This web page shows only a small excerpt of our Doleys research.
 Another 102 words (7 lines of text) covering the years 1292, 1600, 1756, 1824, 1791, 1869, 1617, 1630, 1702 and are included under the topic Early Doleys History in all our PDF Extended History products and printed products wherever possible.

 Before the first dictionaries appeared in the last few hundred years, scribes spelled according to sound. spelling variations are common among Scottish names.
 Doleys has been spelled Dallas, Doleys, Dolas, Dolles, Dulles, Dallass, Dolays, Dalhouse and many more.

 Early Notables of the Doleys family (pre 1700)